LIFEHUBBER

 What appears notable

-Based on the official materials, readers may want to notice the split between the broader MiMo-V2.5 multimodal release and the MiMo-V2.5-Pro release, which is framed more heavily around long-horizon coherence, software engineering, and tool-call-heavy work.
+The official materials are useful for checking the split between the broader MiMo-V2.5 multimodal release and the MiMo-V2.5-Pro release, which is framed more heavily around long-horizon coherence, software engineering, and tool-call-heavy work.

 Before using